ammar-tanwar/bloglearnbay/posts/differentiating-data-scientist-and-data-analyst.md

 However, if you are early in your career and are great with numbers but still need to hone your data modeling and coding skills, then you’d be better suited for a job as a data analyst.
 You can think of a data analyst as a stepping stone to becoming a data scientist, if that is your final goal.

-If you are interested in being a Data Scientist or a Data Analyst,[ Learnbay](http://learnbay.co/) is a suitable choice, visit here.
+If you are interested in being a Data Scientist or a Data Analyst, <a href="http://learnbay.co/" target="_blank">Learnbay</a> is a suitable choice, visit here.